intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 There are only a few lines of code change required to use Intel® Extension for PyTorch\* on training, as shown:
 1. `torch.xpu.optimize` function applies optimizations against the model object, as well as an optimizer object.
 2. Use Auto Mixed Precision (AMP) with BFloat16 data type.
-3. Convert both tensors and models to XPU.
+3. Convert both input tensors, loss criterion and model to XPU.

 The complete examples for Float32 and BFloat16 training on single-instance are illustrated in the sections.